sheijmans/mcollective-mlocate-agent/README.md

 ## Usage

-All options and filter are available
+All options and filters are available.

 ### Updating